bediger4000/squava/README.md

 Similarly, the second player wins on even-numbered moves by getting 4-in-a-row, or loses on odd-numbered moves with 3-in-a-row.

+Peiyan Yang has put together a [program](https://github.com/iForgot321/Squava) that has solved the game for the first player, if that player plays (2, 2).

 ## Golang Programs

 Command line, text interface.  `squava` (the program) command line options: